longbow122/Homeroom/TESTING.md

 ## Student Data Editing through Form Management GUI
 As Students can be found and associated through their Forms, this is something that Homeroom needs to account for in the form of Student Management.
 Users should be able to view the information of a Student in a Form, and edit their information through that same GUI.

 It is worth noting that permissions were also involved in this section of the program, but they will not be tested here, since they should have been tested already in previous blocks of code and previous tests.
+Additionally, due to the behaviour of this feature and the code behind it, there is no such table required for testing.
+If one instance of testing this feature works, then it is more than safe to assume that this feature if robust enough under most cases.

+This aspect of testing was **successful**.